zuozhenggh/learning-library/oci-library/oci-hol/mds-drupal/labs/03-create-instance.md

 ### Install and configure Apache HTTP server with PHP

-1. Open the Oracle Cloud Infrastructure main menu.
+1. Open the Oracle Cloud Infrastructure Navigation menu.

 2. Select **Compute** then **Instances**.